How Do I Apply?

 - Which ACNP members are eligible to nominate?

 How do I know a member's status?

 Each member’s status is available on the current membership list posted under the Membership tab.

 I applied for membership and was not accepted.
 How can I get feedback about my application before applying again?

 While the College does not provide specific feedback on why applicants were not selected to membership, the College does provide “Membership Mentors”, who are recently retired members of the Membership Committee.
 Membership Mentors have agreed to give feedback to prospective applicants.
 This feedback is informal and does not necessarily reflect the outcomes determined by the Membership Committee, as the applicant pool and available slots vary from year to year.
 Please view information on Membership Mentors.
 It can also be valuable to seek out a senior colleague who is an ACNP member in your department and ask him/her to review your application and suggest areas for improvement.

 Applications & Nominations

 How do I submit a nomination for membership?

-Submissions open each year in August.
+Submissions open each year in late July.
 Go to https://acnp.org/membership/applications-nominations/ to access procedures for submitting your nomination on-line.
-The deadline is in mid-September each year.
+The deadline is in early-September each year.